-The 2014 incentive compensation structures for Ms. Lipcaman and Messrs.
-Wunderlich, Vandoorn, and Valletta were tailored to their specific responsibilities.
-The following measures and metrics were utilized in determining the incentive compensation payable to these Named Executive Officers for 2014:
+The 2017 incentive compensation structures for Ms. Lipcaman and Messrs.
+Vandoorn, Valletta, Tse, Smejkal, and Gebhardt were tailored to their specific responsibilities.
+The following measures and metrics were utilized in determining the incentive compensation payable to these Executive Officers for 2017:

+- adjusted net earnings;

 - third party net sales;

-- · variable margin;
+- variable margin;

-- · gross margin;
+- · gross profit margin;

+- free cash;

-- · adjusted operating margin;
+- · segment operating income; and

-- · adjusted net earnings; and
+- · divisional cash flow.

-- free cash.

-Third party net sales is an amount determined in accordance with GAAP which is reported in our consolidated financial statements, included in our annual report on Form 10-K for the year ended December 31, 2014.
+Third party net sales is an amount determined in accordance with GAAP which is reported in our consolidated financial statements, included in our annual report on Form 10-K for the year ended December 31, 2017.